dpc/rdedup/README.md

 the same key on all your hosts and one compromised system compromises all your backups.

-To fill the missing piece in my master backup plan, I've decided to write the missing piece myself and use my beloved Rust programming language to write `rdedup`.
+To fill the missing piece in my master backup plan, I've decided to write it myself using my beloved Rust programming language.
+That's how `rdedup` started.

 ## How it works